-The following table shows the compensation earned in the year ended December 31, 2018 by our nonemployee directors.
-Our non-employee directors received only director fees and option awards in 2018, so we have omitted certain columns from the table.
+The following table shows the compensation earned in the year ended December 31, 2019 by our non-employee directors.
+Our non-employee directors received only director fees in 2019, so we have omitted certain columns from the table.
 The compensation information for Dr. Murphy-Chutorian, our chief executive officer and a director, is set forth in "- Summary Compensation Table."